ZEPL/zepl-documentation/docs/guide/accessing_data.md

 To delete data, click the red "x" button next to the data file in the *Files* tab on the notebook page.

-> Warning: Deleted data cannot be recovered.-->
+> Warning: Deleted data cannot be recovered. -->